Odysseys

 Carnegie Mellon University ยท *Equal contribution

-Existing web-agent benchmarks have largely converged on short, single-site tasks that frontier models are approaching saturation on.
-Real-world web use, however, consists of long-horizon, multi-site workflows โ€” comparing products across retailers, planning travel across booking platforms, or synthesizing information from many search queries.
+Existing web agent benchmarks have largely converged on short, single-site tasks that frontier models are approaching saturation on.
+However, real-world web use consists of long-horizon, multi-site workflows.
+Common tasks such as comparing products across different domains, planning trips across multiple services, or summarizing information from multiple search queries require sustained context and cross-site reasoning over potentially hours of browsing.

 tasks